cen4010-f2019-g06/CIRS/README.md

 # Milestone_0
-Work individually to create an "ABOUT ME" webpage then join pages together to create a single site.
+Work individually to create "ABOUT ME" webpages then join pages together to create a single site using HTML/CSS.